 - In a large bowl, whisk the eggs with the salt.
 Whisk in the sour cream until the mixture is smooth and even.

 - As you continuously stir, pour the egg mixture into the boiling milk.
 Let the mixture cook for 7 minutes, stirring it every so often to prevent sticking.
+Cook until it curdles.
+Allow it to cool to room temperature.

-- Gather the cloth around the cheese and squeeze out as much of the milk as you can.
-Place the cheesecloth-wrapped cheese on a plate and place something heavy on top to weigh it down.
+- Place the cheesecloth-wrapped cheese on a plate and place something heavy on top to weigh it down.
 Allow it to sit for at least 5 hours.

 - Refrigerate the cheese until you're ready to use it.
 Enjoy!